shenfeng/dictionary/README.md

 # A simple online english dictionary

-A simple and ease to use English dictionary written in C using epoll in server side and javascript in client side
+A simple and ease to use English [dictionary](http://shenfeng.me:9090/) written in C using epoll in server side and javascript in client side.
+Data is extracted from LDOCE

-# directory structure:
+# Directory structure:

 1. `/server`  Server side code, in C.
 2. `/client`  Javascript/HTML/CSS